Agriculture

 - Also called Usara or infertile soils.

-- High presence of sodium, potassium, magnesium.
+- High presence of sodium, potassium, and magnesium.

 - They do not support vegetative growth.